Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Babbel provides more choices and flexibility than Busuu when it comes to review sessions.
 To be clear, I’m talking about the extra practice work that both companies offer (i.e. reviewing the words and phrases you’ve learned in previous lessons).

-With Babbel, they give you the choice of how you want to review.
+Moreover, with Babbel, they give you the choice of how you want to review.
 You can choose between flashcards, listening drills, verbal practice or writing exercises (it’s pretty awesome).
-Therefore, if you feel you’re lagging in any particular aspect, you can really focus in on that area until you gain more confidence.

 More Language Choices